Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Introduction

-In the past decade, numerous robust weighting methods have been proposed, which aim to provide protection against extreme weights and model misspecification by directly balancing covariates in the estimation procedure. \cite{hainmueller2012entropy} introduced the entropy balancing method, which optimizes the entropy loss function subject to a set of balancing constraints.
+In the past decade, numerous robust weighting methods have been proposed, which aim to directly balance covariates in the estimation procedure. \cite{hainmueller2012entropy} introduced the entropy balancing method, which optimizes the entropy loss function subject to a set of balancing constraints.
 The balancing constraints enforce the weighted moments in the control group to be equal to the unweighted counterparts in the treated group, and thus finite-sample {exact balance} is achieved.
 The balanced weights are then used to reweight the subjects in the control group to produce a weighted estimator of the average treatment effect on the treated.
-This method has close connection to the literature of survey sampling, missing data, and machine learning \citep[e.g.][]{dehejia1999causal,Graham2012,mohri2018foundations}. \cite{zhao2016entropy} derived the asymptotic properties of entropy balancing.
-In particular, he revealed that entropy balancing is doubly robust. \cite{imai2014covariate} considered parametric propensity score model and solved the likelihood score function together with the balancing constraints simultaneously to produce covariate balancing parameter estimation for the propensity score model. \cite{fan2016improving} presented an improved version of this covariate balancing propensity score method. \cite{chan2016globally} constructed a class of calibration weighting estimators by minimizing a certain distance measure subject to balancing constraints.
-Empirical likelihood and exponential tilting belong to this class. \cite{YiuSu2018} proposed to eliminate the association between treatment and covariates in the weight construction procedure. \cite{Hazlett2020} recommended to construct balancing constraints from the kernel viewpoint. \cite{Josey2021} proposed the Bregman distance framework which unifies many existing methods.
+This method has close connection to survey sampling, missing data, and machine learning \citep[e.g.][]{dehejia1999causal,Graham2012,mohri2018foundations}. \cite{zhao2016entropy} revealed that entropy balancing is doubly robust.
+Recently, entropy balancing has received great attention in applied areas.
+For example, it was adapted to integrate randomized clinical trial and observational study \citep{lee2023improving}, to transport trial results to a target population \citep{Josey2021b}, and so forth. \cite{imai2014covariate} considered parametric propensity score model and solved the likelihood score function together with the balancing constraints simultaneously to produce covariate balancing propensity score. \cite{fan2022optimal} improved the covariate balancing propensity score method. \cite{chan2016globally} constructed a class of calibration weighting estimators by minimizing a distance measure subject to balancing constraints.
+Empirical likelihood and exponential tilting belong to this class. \cite{YiuSu2018} proposed to eliminate the association between treatment and covariates in the weight construction procedure. \cite{Hazlett2020} recommended to construct balancing constraints from the kernel viewpoint. \cite{Josey2021} proposed a Bregman distance framework which unifies many existing methods.